 Seth Raynor’s design in Cincinnati doesn’t have water hazards on the course, and it’s Cape hole thus plays around a tall grass hazard.
 A tree marks the turn, forcing players to hit right or left to set up a clear approach into the green.
 The green is seemingly raised above the tall grasses, heavily bunkered, and any shot that misses right will tumble down towards the thick stuff.

 The tee shot at Camargo's Cape hole, the 13th, forcing the player to choose a side - Photo Credit: An Ambulant Golfer

 The tough second shot at the 13th must be precise - Photo Credit: An Ambulant Golfer

 Midland Hills C.C. – 8th – 340 yards

 Until recently, the right side of the 8th at Midland Hills was muddied with too many trees.
 Thankfully, many trees were removed, opening up the beauty of the hole.
 A Seth Raynor design, this hole features a large lake that cuts along the right side that needs to be navigated off the tee.
 Long hitters will need to really rip a tee shot to clear the water, which is a 270 yard carry from the back tee.

 The tee shot at the Cape hole 8th at Midland Hills C.C. - Photo Credit: Mike Manthey

 Black Creek Club – 15th – 347 yards

-The Brian Silva design in Chattanooga features this short Cape hole on its finishing stretch.
-A birdie opportunity with a good tee shot, but a wayward one can lead to a big number quick.
-Here, the marsh runs along the entire left side of the hole, and the bunker deters players from bailing out right.
+This Brian Silva design in Chattanooga features a short Cape hole on its finishing stretch.
+A birdie opportunity is available with a good tee shot, but a wayward one can lead to a big number.
+The marsh runs along the entire left side of the hole, and the bunker deters players from bailing out right.